OpenLHS/Distrib_analysis/Vertically_distributed_analysis/logistic_regression_penalized/Logistic_regression_modelling/README.md

 ### Generic code

 The files in this folder can be used to execute a vertically distributed logistic regression analysis.
-The generic code assumes a data structure with one response-node holding the response-vector (and potentially covariates) and covariate-nodes holding only covariates.
-This can can be used to execute a covariate-node operation or a response-node operation for a vertically distributed logistic regression.
+Assuming a data structure similar to the data nodes `.csv` files in the example folder, this code can be used to execute a data node operation of a coordination node operation for a vertically distributed logistic regression model.

 ## Data requirements

 - Data is expected to be saved in a `.csv` file.
 - The outcome variable must be saved in its own file and be named `outcome_data.csv`.
 It is expected that the outcome variable has been extracted and taken out of its respective dataset before running this method.
-- Rows (individuals) must be in the same order in all data files across all nodes, including the response-node and covariate-nodes.
+- Rows (individuals) must be in the same order in all data files across all nodes, including the file `outcome_data.csv`.
 - Categorical variables must be binarized before running this code.
 Binarized variables must use the values `0` or `1`, where `1` indicates a success (or having the characteristic).
 - It is expected that there are no missing values.